2014 Winter Olympic and Paralympic Games mascots: Controversy

 Despite the success of the mascot selection process, some accusations have been brought against the mascots.
 The possibility of telephone vote rigging was brought up when the mascot that Prime Minister Vladimir Putin had said was his favorite.
 The bear was also seen by politician Sergey Mironov as resembling the mascot of the United Russia political party, the current ruling party, leading to accusations of political propaganda.

 Viktor Chizhikov, the designer of the 1980 Moscow Games mascot Misha, accused the designer of the polar bear mascot (named Bely Mishka) for the 2014 Sochi Olympics of plagiarism.
 Chizhikov noted that the Bely's facial features were all taken from Misha, saying "they just pumped him up and made him fatter".
 Chizhikov also complained that Bely and the other two mascots (the Hare and Leopard) was lacking personality.
 As a result of these issues, as well as being denied the copyright to Misha, Chizhikov declined to help when asked by the organizers of the 2014 Winter Olympics closing ceremony.

 Zoich (or ZOIЧ) was a proposed mascot for the XXII Winter Olympics, which took first place in the official online poll to select a mascot for the 2014 Sochi games.
 Despite being a popular Internet character, the committee chose not to introduce it to the final round of the voting.
 Upon introduction and until the end of the online voting, it was the most popular mascot from those submitted.
 It also took only about 40 minutes for Zoich to take the top spot.
+Due to this, he was acknowledged on the mascot of the Sochi 2014 as an Easter egg.